padrino/padrino-docs/guides/02_getting-started/03_blog-tutorial.html.md

 There should now be two tabs, one for Posts and the other, Accounts.
 Click on Posts.

-Padrino Admin allows you to easily create new records by clicking “New”.
+Padrino Admin allows you to easily create new records by clicking "New".
 It has a form all ready complete with the fields you had generated prior in the creation of the Post model.